The fit girls program

 4. Increasing fruit and vegetable intake while encouraging connection to gardening and farming.

-Vision: Girls feel empowered to be themselves, make healthful choices for their bodies through movement and nourishment, and connect the message of taking care of themselves, each other, and the earth.
+Vision: Girls feel empowered to be themselves, make healthful choices for their bodies in relationship with nature, and connect the message of taking care of themselves, each other, and the earth.

 What does this look like?